NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 9130

 - Monitors the district employee evaluation program to ensure that appropriate evaluations are performed on all employees in accordance with law, regulations and/or employment contracts;

-- Responsible for administering the board evaluation of the superintendent and the board secretary/business administrator (in that person’s capacity as board secretary), to include timely distribution to board members of evaluation forms, the receipt of completed evaluation forms, and the formulation of a composite evaluation to be presented to the entire board for final action, as well as the timely delivery and filing of the completed evaluation;
+- Responsible for administering the board evaluation of the superintendent, to include timely distribution to board members of evaluation forms, the receipt of completed evaluation forms, and the formulation of a composite evaluation to be presented to the entire board for final action, as well as the timely delivery and filing of the completed evaluation;

 - Recommends to the board evaluation of the board solicitor, labor relations attorney, auditor, architect and other special employees of the board, as needed;

-- Monitors professional development programs of staff to ensure timely board action on salary guide adjustments, based on attainment of requisite additional education;
+- Monitors graduate level credit completion of staff to ensure timely board action on salary guide adjustments, based on attainment of requisite additional education;

 - Monitors compliance with affirmative action and non-discrimination policies as prescribed by federal or state law and regulations as well as district plans and programs in those areas;